Are you planning to visit Singapore with your partner on a holiday soon?

 You’ll realize this quite quickly as you notice the Middle Eastern inspired buildings and storefronts.

 Get to know the Muslim culture in Singapore at Kampong Glam.

 What can couples see at Kampong Glam?

 - Local street art – Kampong Glam is a popular area for couples to look for street art.
 Colorful murals cover the walls of streets like Victoria Street and Aiwal Street.
 Many of these are pieces by local artists and depict various aspects of Arabic culture.

 - Distinctive architecture – The buildings here hint to the area’s link to Middle Eastern culture.
 You’ll see this influence in simple landmarks like Sultan Gate, or in large-scale buildings like Sultan Mosque.

 - Culinary delights – In addition to Middle Eastern food, you’ll find flavors from all over the world in Kampong Glam.
 Try Indonesian-Thai fusion at Bumbu, or go for the classic Kampong Glam meal at Kampong Glam Café.

-- Shopping – The streets of Kampong Glam are teeming with trendy shops where you can stock up on souvenirs, textiles, jewelry, and local artisanal goods.
+- Shopping – The streets of Kampong Glam are teeming with trendy shops where you can stock up on souvenirs, textiles, jewelry, and local goods.
 Try Haji Lane or Arab Street to start.